Inchicore: Arts

 Inchicore has been home to a number of poets.
 Michael Hartnett, lived on Tyrconnell Road from 1984 until about 1986.
 A plaque marks the house where he wrote some of Inchicore Haiku near Richmond Park, home to St. Patrick's Athletic Football Club.
 'Inchicore Haiku' recounts the hard times in his life after his separation from his family.

-Another Irish poet, Thomas Kinsella, was born near Sarsfield House at the Ranch and attended the Model School.
-He is a winner of the UCD Ulysses Medal.

-Francis Ledwidge has associations with St. Michael's CBS, formerly Richmond Barracks.
-This is where he enlisted and trained before shipping out to the trenches in Flanders during The Great War.
-The Inchicore Ledwidge Society runs events to raise awareness of the life and works of the poet-soldier and holds a wreath-laying ceremony annually in the Memorial Park to honour Ledwidge.
+Francis Ledwidge, the First World War war poet, has associations with St. Michael's CBS, formerly Richmond Barracks.
+This is where he enlisted and trained before shipping out to Flanders.
+The Inchicore Ledwidge Society runs events to raise awareness of Ledwidge's life and works, and holds an annual wreath-laying ceremony in the Irish National War Memorial Gardens.

-The court-martials of all the leading figures in the 1916 Rebellion took place in Richmond Barracks.
-The surviving three buildings of the Barracks (formerly the recreation rooms) are in the process of being conserved.
-Building one has been completely refurbished as the atrium to the new Primary Health Care Centre and the gymnasium has received funding for its restoration ahead of the 1916 centenary celebrations.

-The nationalist poet and teacher Padraig Pearse was imprisoned here before his execution in Kilmainham Gaol on the Inchicore Road.
+Another Irish poet, Thomas Kinsella (1928–2021), was born and lived on Phoenix Street in Inchicore as a child.
+He attended the local Model School.

-The tramp writer Jim Phelan was born in Inchicore in 1896.
-On completing 15 years in prison for his part in the murder of a post mistress's son in a robbery in Liverpool in 1923, Phelan roamed the byways of England and wrote of his prison experience in books such as Lifer and Jail Journey and of his vagabond days in Tramping the Toby and We Follow the Roads.
-Phelan died in 1966.
+The tramp writer Jim Phelan (1895–1966) was born in Inchicore.
+On completing 15 years in prison for his part in the murder of a post mistress's son in a robbery in Liverpool in 1923, Phelan roamed the byways of England and wrote several books about his prison experience.
+The artist Sean Scully (b.
+1945) was also born in Inchicore and moved to London When he was four years old.

+The courts-martial of a number of figures in the 1916 Rebellion, including poet Patrick Pearse, took place in Richmond Barracks.
+A number of surviving buildings of the barracks have been restored, with the former gymnasium redeveloped ahead of the 1916 centenary celebrations.
+It contains wall panels and a tapestry that highlight the people court martialled there.